jhackett1/utopia/content/info/wifi.markdown

 title: WiFi
 order: 2
 ---
-There are 2 options for connecting to the free WiFi that is available in the BEIS Conference Centre:
+There are 2 options for connecting to the free WiFi that is available in the BEIS Conference Centre.

 GovWiFi: If using for the first time, you will need to sign up by sending a blank email to signup@wifi.service.gov.uk, using your government email address.
 You'll receive a username and password in reply.